k0d3d/llm-backend/docs/HITL.md

 The orchestrator automatically gathers attachments by probing recent session history (see `_gather_attachments()` in `llm_backend/core/hitl/orchestrator.py`).
 If a required asset is missing, the payload validation step surfaces a blocking issue and pauses the run for human intervention.

+**Attachment Resolution Fallback**: When AI agents fail or produce incomplete payloads, a schema-aware fallback cascade ensures user attachments are mapped to the correct field by checking the model's `example_input` schema.
+This prevents attachments from being dropped when fields are filtered by `_filter_payload_to_schema()`.
+See `docs/FORM_BASED_HITL.md` for detailed fallback behavior.

 ## Provider-Agnostic Architecture

 The new architecture separates concerns into three layers: